delmic/elnok/README.md

 * --index INDEX

     Specify the index pattern to look into (default is logstash-*).
 It can be comma separated.

+* -o, --output OUTPUT

+    Controls the format of the generated output.
+Accepts "short" or "json".
+    The default is "short", which outputs each log on a line, tab/semicolon separated.
+    "json" shows each log line as a raw Elasticsearch hit

+* --output-fields FIELDS

+    List of the fields to be printed (comma/semicolon separated).
+    On "json" output, by default all the fields are shown.
+On "short", the default is  "@timestamp,level,module,component,subcomponent:line,message".
+Commas are
+    replaced by tabs, and semicolons stay as is.
+    The fields available depend on the logstash storage.
+To find out the available ones, use the json output, with the default behaviour.

 * -S, --since SINCE, -U, --until UNTIL